 - What should be the relation of the Institute to such organizations as the Ohio Physics Club, the Physics Club of Pittsburgh, and state and city societies in general.

 - Is a national publication devoted especially to that purpose needed to assist in bringing about a useful affiliation of physics societies through the Institute.

-- The institute should be able to give help to many organization by (a) an arrangement under which physics journal could be supplied at club rates, (b) by helping arrange speakers for local meetings.
+- The Institute should be able to give help to many organizations by (a) an arrangement under which physics journals could be supplied at club rates, (b) by helping arrange speakers for local meetings.

 - Lecture tours arranged by the Institute for local physics clubs.

 Further discussion was centered on the question of the relation of the Institute of Physics to various societies representing branches of physics, and the proper control of the Institute.